JeffreyBenjaminBrown/hode/docs/ui.md

 Show (the) error buffer: `M-e`

-## Keyboard commands that work from the Results buffer
+## Keyboard commands that work from the subgraph buffer

 ### `M-h`: Insert hosts at focus

-The focused result in the results buffer might be a member of other relationships.
+The focused result in the subgraph buffer might be a member of other relationships.
 If it is, this displays those relationships "under" it (that is, below it and slightly to its right).